ParsaKhaledi/px4_sim_ros2/README.md

 - ./Tools/simulation/gazebo-classic/sitl_gazebo-classic/worlds (Add your world file here)
 - ./src/modules/simulation/simulator_mavlink/sitl_targets_gazebo-classic.cmake (Add your world to Cmake list)

+#  GZ (Recommended)
+GZ harmonic is used for simulation along PX4 v1.14.
+It is recommended to use this simulation since it is planed to be used in future developments of PX4 and Gazebo.
-# Add models and worlds in gz
+## Add models and worlds in gz
 Discribtion will be added here soon ...
 In include folder there is a file named replacments.bash which you can check it and volume mounted in docker-compose file to see where to copy include folder and run the very script to add word and modify model of PX4-Autopilote.